Mike Rutherford: Solo work and Mike + the Mechanics

-During breaks in Genesis, Rutherford recorded two solo albums, Smallcreep's Day and Acting Very Strange.
-However, he was dissatisfied with his solo work and in 1984 he resolved to never record a solo album again, since he felt his creativity was at its peak when working in collaboration.
+During breaks in Genesis, Rutherford recorded two solo albums, Smallcreep's Day (1980) and Acting Very Strange (1982), but he was dissatisfied with his solo work and in 1984 he resolved to never record a solo album again, believing his creativity was at its peak when working in collaboration.
 Because of this, he formed the band Mike + The Mechanics during a break from Genesis in 1985.

-Mike + The Mechanics' biggest hits are "All I Need Is a Miracle", "Word of Mouth", "The Living Years", "Silent Running" and "Over My Shoulder".
-To help promote "The Living Years", Rutherford and the record label perpetuated the impression that the song was inspired by Rutherford's relationship with his father, who died during Genesis's Invisible Touch Tour.
-In 2004, Rutherford confessed that the lyrics were in fact written by B. A. Robertson, and based entirely on Robertson's relationship with his father.
+There biggest hits were "All I Need Is a Miracle", "Word of Mouth", "The Living Years", "Silent Running" and "Over My Shoulder".

-Rutherford also collaborated with other artists, including associates Peter Gabriel and Phil Collins, on the Against All Odds soundtrack, offering the song "Making A Big Mistake".
+Rutherford was one of several artists, including associates Peter Gabriel and Phil Collins, who contributed to the Against All Odds (1984) soundtrack.
+Rutherford's song was "Making A Big Mistake".

 Rutherford played at the Strat Pack Concert in 2004 along with Brian May, David Gilmour, Joe Walsh and many other guitarists, in a celebration of the 50th anniversary of the Fender Stratocaster electric guitar.
-Rutherford performed in the closing ceremony of the 2012 Summer Olympics on 12 August 2012 as a guest member of Ed Sheeran's band along with Pink Floyd drummer Nick Mason, playing the Pink Floyd song "Wish You Were Here".
+Rutherford performed in the closing ceremony of the 2012 Summer Olympics on 12 August 2012 as a guest member of Ed Sheeran's band, along with Pink Floyd drummer Nick Mason, playing the Pink Floyd song "Wish You Were Here".